 - New Hope Academy, former board chair

-- National Collegiate Athletic Association(NCAA) guiding member/staff leader to redefine, and contemporize core purpose and values for the 21st Century.
+- National Collegiate Athletic Association: guided member and staff leaders to redefine, and contemporize core purpose and values for the 21st Century.

-- International philanthropic organization — program design and education to educate representatives leading non-governmental ventures from 10 Asian nations with a tradition of conflict.
+- International philanthropic organization: designed program and education for representatives leading non-governmental ventures from 10 Asian nations with a tradition of conflict.

-- United States Environmental Protection Agency, the American Water Works Association, the Technical Institute of the Pulp and Paper Industry — work to foster collaboration among these leaders and other environmental advocacy organizations’ leadership to foster utilization of global technologies and contribute to quality of life.
+- United States Environmental Protection Agency, the American Water Works Association, the Technical Institute of the Pulp and Paper Industry: fostered collaboration among these and other advocacy organization’s leaders to use global technologies that contribute to quality of life.

-- American Health Care Association and the American Association of Homes for the Aging — develop strategies and institutional competencies with members to improve delivery of care to America’s growing elder population.
+- American Health Care Association and the American Association of Homes for the Aging: developed strategies and institutional competencies to improve delivery of care to America’s growing elder population.

-- Education system integration — devise strategy and develop competencies with school districts, educational agencies, and school board and teacher associations to improve teaching, learning, and organization.
+- School districts, educational agencies, school boards and teacher associations: devised strategy to develop competencies to improve teaching, learning, and organization.

-- Real estate, credit union, savings and loan, insurance, and commercial bank leadership — counseling to address dramatic changes affecting the industries unilaterally.
+- Real estate, credit union, savings and loan, insurance, and commercial bank leadership: counseled to address dramatic changes affecting the property and financial industries.